stefan-mueller/ITAUR/README.md

 ## Introduction to Text Analysis Using R

-#### A Three-Day tutorial
+#### A One-Day Workshop at the Wissenschaftszentrum Berlin (WZB)

-[Kenneth Benoit](kbenoit@lse.ac.uk), Department of Methodology, LSE
+[Kohei Watanabe](https://koheiw.net), Department of Methodology, London School of Economics and Political Science [Stefan Müller](http://muellerstefan.net), Department of Political Science, Trinity College Dublin [Kenneth Benoit](http://kenbenoit.net), Department of Methodology, London School of Economics and Political Science

+**Date:** January 31, 2018, Wissenschaftszentrum Berlin
-**Date:** Updated for Week commencing 6-8 June 2017 **quanteda version:** 0.9.9.65 (CRAN)
+**quanteda version:** 0.9.9.65 (CRAN)

-This repository contains the workshop materials for a one-day version of a workshop [Introduction to Text Analysis Using R](link here) taught by Kenneth Benoit.
-This workshop and the materials it contains are funded by by the European Research Council grant ERC-2011-StG 283794-QUANTESS: *Quantitative Analysis of Text for Social Science*.
+This repository contains the workshop materials for a one-day version of a workshop [Introduction to Text Analysis Using R](https://github.com/kbenoit/ITAUR) taught by [Kohei Watanabe](https://koheiw.net) and [Stefan Müller](http://muellerstefan.net).
+The original version of this workshop was developed by [Kenneth Benoit](http://kenbenoit.net).

+The course will taught interactively, as a series of "mini-modules" consisting of presentations of different aspects of quantitative text analysis using R, followed by practical exercises.

+- Module 1: Overview and demonstration of text analysis using R (9:00-9:30)
+- Module 2: Basic text data types and functions for text (9:30-10:00)
+- Module 3: Getting textual data into R (10:00-10:30)
+- _Coffee break_ (10:30-10:50)
+- Module 4: Processing and preparing texts for analysis (10:50-12:30)
+- _Lunch break_ (12:30-13:30)
+- Module 5: Descriptive analysis (13:30-15:00)
+- _Break_
+- Module 6: Advanced analysis and working with other text packages (15:15-17:00)

 ### Instructions for using this resource ###